logicalclocks/hops-docs/docs/user_guide/hopsworks/tensorflow.rst

 While training you will be able to see how training progresses using TensorBoard.
 After running all the experiments, it is possible to visualize all experiments in the **same** TensorBoard to more easily identify which hyperparameter combinations yield the best results.

-Each TensorBoard log directory is then placed in your HopsWorks project, versioned with the hyperparameter values for that particular hyperparameter combination, so that you can visualize experiments from previous jobs too.
+Each TensorBoard log directory is then placed in your Hopsworks project, versioned with the hyperparameter values for that particular hyperparameter combination, so that you can visualize experiments from previous jobs too.

 Mode 2.
 Distributed TensorFlow with TensorFlowOnSpark